itugealex/alx-higher_level_programming/0x0B-python-input_output/README.md

 Write a function that returns the JSON representation of an object (string):

     Prototype: def to_json_string(my_obj):
-    You t need to manage exceptions if the object t be serialized.
+    You don’t need to manage exceptions if the object can’t be serialized.

 4:
 Write a function that returns an object (Python data structure) represented by a JSON string:

     Prototype: def from_json_string(my_str):
-    You t need to manage exceptions if the JSON string t represent an object.
+    You don’t need to manage exceptions if the JSON string doesn’t represent an object.

 5: